An Invitation to Love

 A couple of years ago, on a tour of China, I visited Tiananmen Square and toured the forbidden city.
-On the far side, the footpath was littered with the maimed beggars who everyday beg for money from the rich foreigners who pass.
+Everyday, on the far side of the Square, many maimed beggars litter the footpath and beg for money from the rich foreigners who pass.
 One man appeared to have had both arms burnt off, possibly in a workplace accident.
 Many of them had burn injuries and scar tissue over much of their bodies.
 I had little cash, but gave them what I could that day.
 I remarked to the tour guide at the sorrow I felt for them and her response in fairly pragmatic Chinese style was, “well they choose to be here”!

 President Duterte in the Philippines accepts that the use of automatic weapons by police in their war on drugs in that country might accidentally kill innocent women and children.
 He states that even if Police do kill innocent civilians, they do so without risk of criminal liability and that the children killed in this way are collateral damage in the war.

 The US, likewise bombs villages in the quest to destroy terrorists and in so doing murder the innocent and again, this is referred to as collateral damage – there is no such thing truly as a “surgical strike.”

 The biggest killer of men aged under 45 is suicide.
 65,300 people attempt suicide every year in Australia.
 75% of suicides are men.
 In Australia, the rate of suicide was 12.6 per 100,000 in 2015.
 Three times more men than women suicide, but the rate for women is also increasing rapidly.
 Among Aboriginal and Torres Strait Islanders, suicide rates are double the national average.